oliviabrz/NBA/README.md

     - the process of separating unrelated functionality from each other
     - achieved through functions, classes, modules, etc.
     - makes code more understandable and maintainable
+- Client/Server
+    - A model where clients make requests to a server which fulfills the request
 - ### Network Concepts
     - localhost and 127.0.0.1
         - a hostname that refers to the current computer at the network level